openmobilityfoundation/curb-data-specification/README.md

 # Versions

-CDS has a **current release**, and **upcoming releases** in development.
+CDS has a **current release**, and an **upcoming releases** in development.
 For a full list of releases, their status, recommended versions, and timelines, see the [Official CDS Releases](https://github.com/openmobilityfoundation/curb-data-specification/wiki/Releases) page.

 ## Technical Information